Sanskruti2209/test_java/README.md

-a test java repo for jenkins job
+test repo for jenkins job